-Columbus State’s six-quarter associate degree program in Electronic Engineering Technology prepares students to assemble, troubleshoot, and repair electronic systems; to read and interpret complex instructions, technical literature, and engineering and schematic drawings; and to solve a variety of problems.
+Columbus State’s associate degree program in Electronic Engineering Technology prepares students to assemble, troubleshoot, and repair electronic systems; to read and interpret complex instructions, technical literature, and engineering and schematic drawings; and to solve a variety of problems.

 Students will learn to use the language of electronics to communicate clearly with engineers, scientists, and other technicians.
 Coursework includes basic electronic and digital systems, advanced programmable digital systems, electronic switching systems, data acquisition systems, instrumentation and control systems, human/machine interface systems, distributed control systems and embedded microcontroller systems.
 Each topic is enhanced with corresponding hands-on labs.
 Students may qualify for work-study cooperative experiences with local industry, when available.

 Electronic engineering technologists are in demand in a variety of fields ranging from biomedicine to automated manufacturing.
 They also are involved in an impressive array of activities—from computer repair to telecommunications, and from fiber optics to robotics.
 Graduates become eligible for a well-paying, satisfying job which provides products and/or services that improve others’ quality of life.

 Columbus State’s Electronic Engineering Technology program is accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC of ABET).
 For further information regarding accreditation, contact: Accreditation Director for Engineering Technology, Accreditation Board for Engineering and Technology, 111 Market Place, Suite 1050, Baltimore, MD 21202.